 Five Days in Seville

-Our five days in Seville afforded us time to see the highlights of the city, while also relaxing in the evenings and catching our breath a bit.
+Our five days in Seville afforded us time to see the highlights of the city.
+We also had time to relax in the evenings and catch our breath a bit.
 As much as we wanted to experience all that Seville had to offer, we also wanted to take our time and just hang out so-to-speak; especially given the heat.
 It wasn’t a time to run around like crazed tourists on a count down clock.
 We just wanted to be in Seville.
 No hurries, no worries.
-After nearly three months of fast-paced travel we were winding down and looking forward to our upcoming ten days in Malaga, which would be followed by three months in Porto.
+After nearly three months of fast-paced travel we were winding down.
+And, we were looking forward to our upcoming ten days in Malaga, which would be followed by three months in Porto.

-We took a day trip – by train – to the nearby City of Cordoba where we visited the Grand Mosque, which was so beyond incredible it almost can’t be put in to words.
+We took a day trip – by train – to the nearby City of Cordoba where we visited the Grand Mosque.
+The Mosque was beyond incredible, and it almost can’t be put in to words.
 If you find yourself in Seville, please do not miss out on a day trip to Cordoba to visit the Mosque.
 I promise, you’ll be awed by the grandeur and the history.